Trump suspends green card lottery program that let Brown University, MIT shootings suspect into US

-“This heinous individual should never have been allowed in our country,” she said.
+“This heinous individual should never have been allowed in our country,” she said of the suspect, Portuguese national Claudio Neves Valente.

-Neves Valente obtained legal permanent residence status in 2017, U.S. attorney for Massachusetts Leah B. Foley said.
+Neves Valente had studied at Brown on a student visa beginning in 2000, according to an affidavit from a Providence police detective.
+In 2017, he was issued a diversity immigrant visa and months later obtained legal permanent residence status, according to the affidavit.
+It was not immediately clear where he was between taking a leave of absence from the school in 2001 and getting the visa in 2017.

-The diversity visa program makes up to 50,000 green cards available each year by lottery to people from countries that are little represented in the United States, many of them in Africa.
+The diversity visa program makes up to 50,000 green cards available each year by lottery to people from countries that are little represented in the U.S., many of them in Africa.
 The lottery was created by Congress, and the move is almost certain to invite legal challenges.

 Nearly 20 million people applied for the 2025 visa lottery, with more than 131,000 selected when including spouses with the winners.
 After winning, they must undergo vetting to win admission to the United States.
 Portuguese citizens won only 38 slots.